Cardinal Newman captures another state championship

 Trimmier opened the scoring in the 48th minute to put the Cardinals up 2-0.

-This marked the eighth state championship for head coach Will Eudy and third in the last four years although the one year they didn't win it was in 2020 when COVID cancelled all sports.
+This marked the eighth state championship for head coach Will Eudy and the third in the last four years although the one year they didn't win was in 2020 when COVID canceled all sports.